Promise Land's puppies are sold with a lifetime of support.

 They have fairly minimal exercise needs, but do require at least daily short walks.
 Since French bulldogs fall into the dog category of a so-called "flat faced dog", strenuous exercise that results in heavy breathing specifically in hot temperatures should be avoided.

 Temperature regulation-related issues

 Grooming for a French bulldog is fairly easy and requires some brushing as French bulldogs have a short, fine and silky coat.
 However, as a French bulldog has many wrinkles in the face, yes advised that one should clean between the wrinkles and keep them dry.
-You don't want debris to build up causing infections.

 We use regularly French Bull Dogs wipes so no debris build up causing infections. https://www.chewy.com/healthy-breeds-french-bulldog-tear/dp/230177

 We use nose butter to keep there nose from drying out. https://www.chewy.com/blissful-dog-french-bulldog-nose/dp/188304